“When big money moves in, big money doesn’t fuck around...”.

 This interview has taken weeks of negotiation, the former Clash icon seemingly wary of a stitch-up.
 After years in the wilderness, his self-confidence is shattered, his bullshit detector twitching.
 But he was right to be wary.

-Ten years on from his death in 2002, Joe Strummer has been lauded on screen, lionised in print and immortalised on countless magazine covers.
+Many years on from his death in 2002, Joe Strummer has been lauded on screen, lionised in print and immortalised on countless magazine covers.
 In an age filled with endless reunions and deluxe re-issues, he’s now part of the classic rock pantheon.
 But in 1999, Strummer was seriously out of step with pop fashion.
 In the eyes of many in the media he had gone from incendiary firebrand to middle-aged burn- out.
 How the mighty are fallen.

-More than 15 years after the undignified demise of The Clash, Strummer had not released any new music for a decade.
+15 years after the undignified demise of The Clash, Strummer had not released any new music for a decade.
 But he was on the cusp of a belated career revival with his new band The Mescaleros, a ragged roots-rock collective who combined folk, reggae and world music elements.
 Back to garageland, but with a global twist.

 It was this new Mescaleros material that drew me to interview Strummer, particularly Yalla Yalla, a mesmerising dub rock anthem that sounded like a Straight To Hell for the new millennium.
 Warmer, more reflective and less angry than in his punk heyday, Strummer’s new project was then still in its infancy.
 But the soulful sandpaper rasp in his voice and newly spiritual scope of his lyrics suggested he was maturing into a kind of English Bob Dylan or Johnny Cash.